too-noob-to-handle/Bank-/README.md

 - `UNIFIED_EMAIL`: USE SAME GMAIL ACCOUNT IN ABOVE MENTIONED SHARERS
 - `UNIFIED_PASS` : USE SAME PASSWORD IN ABOVE MENTIONED SHARERS

-- `HUBDRIVE_CRYPT`: IT WILL BE USED TO BYPASS HUBDRIVE LINKS ONLY
+- `HUBDRIVE_CRYPT`: IT WILL BE USED TO BYPASS HUBDRIVE LINKS ONLY.
-- `KATDRIVE_CRYPT`: IT WILL BE USED TO BYPASS KATDRIVE, KOLOP, DRIVEHUB LINKS
+- `KATDRIVE_CRYPT`: IT WILL BE USED TO BYPASS KATDRIVE, KOLOP, DRIVEHUB LINKS.
-- `DRIVEFIRE_CRYPT`: IT WILL BE USED TO BYPASS DRIVEFIRE LINKS ONLY
+- `DRIVEFIRE_CRYPT`: IT WILL BE USED TO BYPASS DRIVEFIRE & DRIVEBUZZ LINKS.

 - `XSRF_TOKEN` & `laravel_session`: BOTH COOKIES WILL BE USED TO BYPASS SHARER.PW LINKS
 -